BeyondDimension/SteamTools/README.en.md

 - Mobile
 	- Android 5.0+
 	- iOS 10.0+

+## ⛔ Unsupported Operating System
+- Windows 8
+	- [Due to Microsoft's official support for the product has ended](https://docs.microsoft.com/lifecycle/products/windows-8), so this program cannot run on this operating system, [It is recommended to upgrade to Windows 8.1](https://support.microsoft.com/windows/update-to-windows-8-1-from-windows-8-17fc54a7-a465-6b5a-c1a0-34140afd0669) or Windows 10
+- Windows Server 2012 / 2008 R2 SP1
+	- Only version 1.X is available, and version 2.X is not supported.
+It is recommended to upgrade to **Windows Server 2012 R2** or higher
+- Windows Server / Linux version without desktop GUI

 ## 🌎 Roadmap
 Read what we [milestones](https://github.com/SteamTools-Team/SteamTools/milestones), and feel free to ask questions.